Looking for Responsive Parenting workshops? Click here

 “Parents do want guidance from child development professionals.
 54% of parents say they would like information from a “special web site or blog from child development experts.”

-That is the reason I am starting this blog.
+That is the reason I started this blog.
 I can imagine parents don’t know what information to believe.
 I have the cheat notes to the test and I’m still just hoping I pass.

 “63% of parents overall say “I am skeptical of people who give parenting advice and recommendations if they don’t know my child and my situation specifically.”

 What a responsive, positive and peaceful approach can do is lessen the frequency, duration and intensity of challenging behaviours and help you feel more connected to your child and your parenting identity overall.
-Even if you handle a situation in a responsive and positive way and your child continues to have a meltdown, or not sleep, or not eat, what you are doing is modelling kindness, support, empathy, self-regulation and positive problem solving skills for your child.
+Even if you handle a situation in a responsive and positive way and your child continues to express big emotions, or not sleep, or not eat, what you are doing is modelling kindness, support, empathy, self-regulation and positive problem solving skills for your child.

 Alfie Kohn says “kids are not giving us a hard time they are HAVING a hard time.”
 I want to support parents so they have the motivation and inspiration to be there for their children.
 I am not about perfect parenting.
 I believe in connection, intention, self-reflection, modelling, honesty and most of all unconditional love.